hirememorey/resilience-basketball/README.md

 1.  **Performance Resilience (The "What")**: This pillar answers the most important question: "Does the player's raw effectiveness decline?"
 It measures the playoff-to-regular-season change in core efficiency metrics like **True Shooting % (TS%)**, **Points Per Possession (PPP)**, and **Turnover % (TOV%)**.
 It grounds the model in the outcomes that actually matter.

 2.  **Method Resilience (The "How")**: This pillar quantifies a player's offensive adaptability and answers the question: "Is the player's offensive process compromised?"
-It is calculated using a diversity index based on three sub-pillars:
-    - **Spatial Diversity**: Efficiency and volume from different zones on the court.
-    - **Play-Type Diversity**: Efficiency and usage across different offensive sets.
-    - **Creation Diversity**: Ability to score in different ways (Catch & Shoot, Pull-ups, Drives).
+It analyzes a player's offensive style from multiple angles:
+    - **Offensive Diversity**: Calculated using a diversity index (HHI) across spatial zones, play-types, and shot creation methods.
+This measures a player's versatility.
+    - **Shot-Making Dominance**: Moves beyond simple percentages to a "Shot Quality-Adjusted Value" (SQAV) model.
+It measures a player's ability to make difficult shots by comparing their efficiency on every attempt to the league average for that exact same context (factoring in defender distance, dribbles, and shot clock pressure).
+This identifies players who can score effectively even when well-defended.

 The final score will analyze the change in a player's combined performance and method scores from the regular season to the playoffs, identifying players whose game is truly resistant to targeted defensive pressure.
 For a detailed breakdown of the refined methodology, see `foundational_principles.md`.